National Power Corporation: Take-over of Meralco

-Meralco units covered by the initial sale are those of Malaya 1 in Pililla, Rizal; Gardners 1 and II and Synders 1 and II in Sucat, Parañaque, and fuel storage facilities in San Pascual, Batangas.
+Meralco units covered by the initial sale are those of Malaya 1 in Pililla, Rizal; Gardners 1 and II and Synders 1 and II in Sucat, Muntinlupa, and fuel storage facilities in San Pascual, Batangas.
 Negotiations for the Meralco sale began in 1975 when Meralco approached the government for assistance in view of financial problems that made it difficult for Meralco to meet its huge debt service requirements.
 Consequently, an inter-agency government panel was formed to conduct valuation studies.

 On August 11, 1975, the first memorandum agreement between the government and Meralco was signed by then Executive Secretary Alejandro B. Melchor, Jr. and former Meralco Chairman Emilio M. Abello, Sr. Through the years, the composition of the government panel underwent several changes brought about by retirements from service, shifts in assignments and appointments of technical men.
 Representations for NPC started with Ramon R. Ravanzo in 1975, then to Conrado D. del Rosario later that year, and on to President Gabriel Y. Itchon.

 The historic EDSA revolution in February 1986 swept Corazon C. Aquino into power becoming the first woman president in Asia.
 In 1986, NPC President Gabriel Y. Itchon retired from the government service.
 President Aquino appointed former NPC General Manager Conrado D. del Rosario as the new NPC president who assumed office from May 1986 to November 1987.
 Del Rosario was replaced by Ernesto M. Aboitiz when the latter was appointed by President Aquino as NPC president in November 1987.
 At the same time, Meralco returned to Lopez Family ownership as the government removed it from NPC control.